How it Works

 When you email a representative of your college, feel free to CC your admissions counselor so that they can provide further context to help!
 You can even use the email template below to get the ball rolling:

 Dear [enter name of primary admissions contact, e.g. "Admissions Department" or "Registrars Office"], I am very excited about the possibility of attending your University for my degree [insert scholarship/grant, if applicable].
 I wanted to reach out about a study abroad experience to which I have been accepted.
 I am interested in starting my college career with a [semester or year] in [your location of choice] as a part of Verto Education study abroad experience.
-I intend to take five courses per semester, which are fully accredited and provided by the University of New Haven through the New England Commission of Higher Education (NECHE).
-Verto Education is unique because the academic curriculum provided is delivered by the University of New Haven, and these credits transfer as official credits rather than study abroad or exam credits.
-Verto’s academic overview website includes the following resources. · Course descriptions and syllabi · Example Course Equivalency Codes · Sample assignments for each course we offer Please see https://vertoeducation.org/academic-overview.
+I intend to take five courses per semester, which are delivered by the University of New Haven, an institution accredited through the New England Commission of Higher Education (NECHE).
+Verto Education is unique because all courses, credits, and transcripts at Verto locations are delivered by the University of New Haven, and these credits transfer as official credits rather than study abroad or exam credits.
+Verto’s academic overview website includes the following resources. · Course descriptions and syllabi · Example Course Equivalency Codes · Sample assignments for each course we offer Please see https://vertoeducation.org/academics.
 Here are my questions. · What is your process for deferring enrollment? · [If I defer enrollment, do I retain the scholarship you have awarded to me?] · Can I earn college credits on a deferral period? · If not, what would the process be like to re-apply as a transfer student after completing my time with Verto? · Can you confirm that these credits will be accepted toward my degree requirements at your university?
 I’ve also copied my Verto contact, [your admissions counselor], on this email.
 They can answer any questions about the course descriptions or other information you may need.
 I look forward to working with you and Verto to map out my college career!

 Here are some answers to common follow-up questions they may have about Verto courses.